-Figure 14.
+Figure 10.
 Orange safety arrows on the payload adapter clip (open position).

 - 3. Align the front of the payload with the front of the drone.
-See Figure 7-1 for front orientation. - 4.
+See Figure 9 for front orientation. - 4.
 Push the payload up into the adapter slot.
-Make sure all four connectors are flush with the mount. - 5.
+Make sure all four pegs are flush with the mount. - 5.
 Push the payload clip up to release the lock plate.
 Make sure to hold the payload while the plate moves into position.